afcarl/fss17/sixlearners.md

 - There is the nomogram trick:  Mozina, M.; Demsar, J.; Kattan, M.; Zupan, B. [Nomograms for Visualization of Naive Bayesian Classifier](https://goo.gl/uTT33G).
 Proc.
 PKDD-2004. pp. 337–348.
 - Whuch looks great... till you starting going pairs or triples of effects.
 Anyone care to fix that?

 Plannable?
 Nope.
+But see Bayes nets update algrithms for tools that, given a goal, [will find changes to the distributions that acheive that goals](http://www.cs.waikato.ac.nz/~remco/weka.bn.pdf):

+- Fine in theory.
+But still need guidance regarding minimality and what to twiddle etc etc

 Simple to code?
 [Sure!](nbc) Maybe you want to avoid using Guassians with an initial discretizer but these can be [very simple to implement](http://robotics.stanford.edu/users/sahami/papers-dir/disc.pdf).

 - There are problems with low frequency classes, but that can be patched [see the Lagrange `b` and `m`  tricks](https://github.com/timm/lawker/blob/master/block/timm/evil/write/lib/app/nb/nb.awk), lines 120 and 125;
 - And there are even NB fixes for ultra-low frequency e.g. [text mining applications](http://www.aaai.org/Papers/ICML/2003/ICML03-081.pdf)

 Incrementally update-able?
 Absolutely!

 ```
                  Class
 Attribute          yes      no